 Dog breeding is hard work.
 You have the parent dogs to care for, the birth while hoping nothing goes wrong, the vaccinations, the claws, bathing puppies, taking care of any who might have problems, cleaning up after the puppies, feeding puppies which leads to more bathing and mopping the floor, whining and barking.
-It’s a lot of time, money and worry.
+It’s a lot of time, money, and worry.
 But the hardest part is how to handle that tearing, shattering emotional bond, especially when it is time to say goodbye to your lovely pups.

 As a breeder, there are the dogs you have for life, and there are the others that you…well… sell.
 No more no less.
-You will carefully select a champion or amazing Sire to mate with your Dam, support her through her whole pregnancy and gestation and then assist her during whelping.
-After few seconds, you will already feel attached to these beautiful tiny little puppies, and at that moment, you are far from realising that, within a few weeks, you will simply sell them and perhaps never see them again.
+You will carefully select a champion or amazing Sire to mate with your Dam, support her through her whole pregnancy and gestation, and then assist her during whelping.
+After few seconds, you will already feel attached to these beautiful tiny little puppies, and at that moment, you are far from realizing that, within a few weeks, you will simply sell them and perhaps never see them again.
 One by one, they will all disappear and cause a trauma that with experience, you will learn to master and handle.

 How To Say Goodbye To Your Dog(s)?

 The best way to say goodbye to your dog(s) is to actually not say goodbye.
 Uh?
 For your own good and also to support the client who is know owning your dog, you should try and see your pup again a few days or weeks later and stay in touch with the owner to receive pictures and updates about how your little monster is evolving, its results in competitions and its temperament.
 It is a relief to know what the puppies you produced and had to leave are behaving and evolving.
 And, it is practical also.